 Smaller-sized hair systems that are designed to cover a specific area of your head i.e. the crown

 PU and poly are the names used to describe the transparent material that is often used around the perimeter of bases to give them added sturdiness and make the bonding process easier.

-Human hair that has been gathered in such a way as to keep all its cuticles properly aligned in relation to its neighboring hair, therefore all the hair runs in the same direction.
-Used in higher-quality hair systems, this hair type is soft and silky.
+Human hair that has been gathered in such a way as to keep all its cuticles properly aligned in relation to its neighboring hairs, therefore, meaning all the hair runs in the same direction.
+Hair is soft and silky.
+Used in higher-quality hair systems.

 When the lace or skin of a front hairline is cut in a zig-zag fashion to create a natural appearance.
 Must-know wig terminology for those opting for cut-in service.